Doctor Who missing episodes

-Doctor Who is unusual, however, in that each of its 97 missing episodes survives in audio form, recorded off-air by fans at home.
+Doctor Who is unusual in that each of its 97 missing episodes survives in audio form, recorded off-air by fans at home.
 Most episodes are also represented by production stills, tele-snaps, or short video clips.
-Furthermore, after careful restoration, all 1970s episodes are available in full colour, which is not always the case for other series.
+Furthermore, after careful restoration, all 1970s episodes are available in full colour.

-Efforts to locate missing episodes continue, both by the BBC and by fans of the series.
-Recovered episodes have been extensively restored for release on VHS and DVD; surviving soundtracks have been released on cassette and compact disc.
+Efforts to locate the missing episodes have continued, both by the BBC and by fans of the series.
+The recovered episodes have been extensively restored for release on VHS and DVD; surviving soundtracks have been released on cassette and compact disc.
 Many missing episodes have had their visuals reconstructed, either through specially commissioned animation or use of surviving footage and photographs.

 Background

-Between approximately 1967 and 1978, large quantities of videotape and film stored in the BBC's Engineering department and film libraries, respectively, were wiped or destroyed to make way for newer programmes.
+Between approximately 1967 and 1978, large quantities of videotape and film stored in the BBC's Engineering department and film libraries were wiped or destroyed to make way for newer programmes.
 This happened for several reasons, primarily the belief that there was no practical value to its retention.

 The actors' union Equity had actively fought against the introduction of TV recording since the 1950s, when it first became a practical proposition.
 Before workable television recording was developed, if a broadcaster wished to repeat a programme (usually a one-off play), they had to re-hire the actors to perform it again, live, for additional fees.
 Equity's concern was that if broadcasters kept recordings of the original performances, they would be able to re-broadcast them indefinitely, which would reduce the amount of new production and threaten the livelihoods of its members.
 Although Equity could not prevent recording altogether, it added standard clauses to its members' contracts that stipulated that recordings could only be repeated a limited number of times within a specific timeframe, and deliberately set the fees for further use so high that broadcasters would consider it unjustifiable to spend so much money repeating an old programme rather than making a new one.
 Consequently, recordings whose repeat rights had expired were considered to be of no further domestic use to the broadcasters.

 Most Doctor Who episodes were made on two-inch videotape for initial broadcast and then telerecorded onto 16 mm film by BBC Enterprises for further commercial use.
 Enterprises used 16 mm for overseas sales as it was considerably cheaper to buy and easier to transport than videotape.
 It also circumvented the problem of different countries' incompatible video standards, as film was a universal medium whereas videotape was not.
 The BBC had no central archive at the time; the Film Library kept programmes that had been made on film, while the Engineering Department was responsible for storing videotapes.
 BBC Enterprises only kept copies of programmes that they deemed commercially valuable.
 They had little dedicated storage space, and tended to place piles of film canisters wherever they could find space for them at their Villiers House property.